Do you want to know the absolute best ways to stop being a scapegoat? Here are the best defenses you must know about.

 3. If you want to stop being a scapegoat, you must refuse to engage with the people who scapegoat you.

-In other words, if others blame you for things that happen that are beyond your control, it’s time to walk away for good.
+If others blame you for things that happen that are beyond your control, it’s time to walk away for good.

 Realize that you are not a dumping ground for all their baggage.
 So, have nothing more to do with them.
 Give them the old heave-ho because they do not deserve a place in your life.